anybox/anybox.recipe.odoo/README.rst

 scripts
 -------
+.. note:: for scripts needing to call OpenERP internal API or to load
+          an OpenERP database prior to execution, check ``openerp_scripts`` below.

 The behaviour of this option is slightly modified : by default, no script other than those directly related to OpenERP are